-The fall season is upon us which means it’s time for crisp mornings, football games, falling leaves and pumpkin spice everything.
-Unfortunately, it’s also the time when we see an increase in flu cases.
-Flu season starts in early autumn and can last through spring, with the peak being sometime between December and February.
-While anyone can get the flu, there are steps we can take to minimize risk of illness and prevent getting it.
-Keep reading to learn how to protect yourself from the flu this year.
+The fall season is upon us—bringing crisp mornings, football games, colorful leaves, and of course, pumpkin spice.
+Unfortunately, it also brings the start of flu season.
+Cases often begin to rise in early autumn and can last through spring, with peak activity between December and February.
+While anyone can get the flu, there are simple steps you can take to protect yourself and reduce your risk of illness.

 Get the Flu Shot

-The most important step to protecting yourself and others from the flu is getting your annual flu shot.
-The CDC recommends anyone 6 months and older get the influenza vaccine once every year in September or October.
-Flu vaccines are offered at physician offices, clinics, pharmacies, health departments, schools and many more locations.
+The most effective way to protect yourself and others is by getting your annual flu shot.
+The CDC recommends everyone six months and older receive the influenza vaccine annually, ideally in September or October.
+Flu vaccines are widely available at physician offices, clinics, pharmacies, schools, express cares and health departments.
 The vaccine takes two weeks for antibodies to develop and provide protection against the flu virus.

 Stay Home when You’re Sick

-Even if you haven’t been tested for the flu, if you’re experiencing flu symptoms it is best to stay home from work, school or social events.
-The most common symptoms are fever, headache, dry cough, body aches, muscle and joint pain, sore throat and runny nose.
-If you’re experiencing any of these, it’s best to practice social distancing.
+If you’re experiencing flu-like symptoms—even without a test result—it’s best to stay home from work, school or social events to avoid spreading the illness.
+The most common symptoms are fever, headache, dry cough, body aches or muscle pain, sore throat and runny nose.
+If these symptoms develop, rest, hydrate and avoid close contact with others.

 Practice Healthy Habits